 Recipe by Cincy Shopper

-“If you have some bananas on hand and looking to make a yummy dessert, these Deep Fried Banana Bites are amazing.
+“If you have some bananas on hand and want to make a yummy dessert, these Deep Fried Banana Bites are amazing.
 You can have one tasty treat in just a few minutes.
-Dust your bites with powdered sugar and even add in some caramel or chocolate.
+Dust your bites with powdered sugar and add some caramel or chocolate.
 YUM!”

 Peanut Butter Banana Bread